 Under the State of Ohio's Dual Enrollment Program, College Credit Plus (CCP), high school students in grades 7-12 may enroll in university courses and receive high school and college credit simultaneously (i.e., dual enrollment).
 Public School students are eligible to take up to 30 credit hours per school year and a maximum of 120 hours total.
 Homeschool and Private Schools students may request funding from the state and are awarded varying amounts each year.
-Students who wish to take courses beyond their state funding can do so by paying our dual enrollment rate, which is 1/4 of our regular tuition.
+Students who wish to take courses beyond their state funding can do so by paying our dual enrollment rate, roughly 1/5 of the regular per credit hour rate.